Avandrea/encrypted-database-management/README.md

-# shared-database-management
+# encrypted-database-management
-This program manages a shared encrypted database
+This program manages an encrypted database